Duct testing services

 Types of duct testing

-The duct testing, we perform essentially breaks down into two areas, ventilation and smoke extraction.
+The testing we perform essentially breaks down into two areas, ventilation and smoke extraction.

 The second type of duct testing is the smoke extraction, this is for ducts that are used to extract smoke from the building and as such should be fire tested under EN 1366-8 and EN 1366-9 for stability, integrity and insulation and these ducts not only need to be fire resistant but able to continue to perform its primary function whilst under fire conditions.

-The final piece of duct testing that we perform falls under ventilation systems and this is to the British Standard 476 part 24.
+The final piece of duct testing that we perform falls under ventilation systems and this is to the BS 476 part 24.

 The purpose of this is to measure the ability of a duct system to resist the spread of fire, from one fire compartment to another, without the aid of fire dampers.
 The test also relates to a complete ductwork installation and therefore joints, supports and the fire stopping through the furnace wall all form an integral part of the test.